-As of December 31, 2019, Monex, S.A.B maintains the following credit risk operations in conformity with the general diversification rules established for active and passive transactions by the Accounting Criteria as follows:
+As of December 31, 2020, Monex, S.A.B maintains the following credit risk operations in conformity with the general diversification rules established for active and passive transactions by the Accounting Criteria as follows:

-- Monex, S.A.B. does not have any credits granted to debtors or groups of people with common risk, at the end of the quarter. - The sum of the amounts of the loans granted to the three main borrowers is \$1,575 and represents 24.41% of the basic capital of the previous quarter of the Bank.
+- Monex, S.A.B. has 1 credit granted to debtors or groups of people with common risk, whose amount is more than 10% of the basic capital of the previous quarter.
+The amount of such credit is \$995 and is equivalent to 14% of the basic capital of the previous quarter of Monex, S.A.B. - The sum of the amounts of the loans granted to the three main borrowers is \$1,954 and represents 27% of the basic capital of the previous quarter of the Monex S.A.B.